gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

             })
     }

-This is how you need to use it with the Gini Pay Bank SDK:
+This is how you need to use it with the Gini Bank SDK:

 .. code-block:: java